school-of-data/GIS-curriculum/kenya/module5/module5.md

 Figure 5.15: Atlas Generation

 3. The next step is to choose the coverage layer; The coverage layer is the index layer used to create each page.
 One map/page for the Atlas will be generated for each feature in the coverage layer.
-In our case, using the PHL_provinces coverage layer will create a map for each of the 81 provinces.
+In our case, using the kenya_counties_admin_boundaries coverage layer will create a map for each of the 47 counties.
 QGIS Atlas dynamically changes the view-extent to each feature in the coverage layer.
 You can opt to make the coverage layer hidden in the maps that you create (i.e. the coverage layer will not be visible in the Print Layout) and select what to name each page of your Atlas.
 You can also perform some filtering and sorting of the coverage layer if you need to.
 For the **Output**, you can opt to have a single file as an output by checking the **Singe file export when possible** checkbox.
 If unchecked, you will generate 1 file per map.

 ![Select Coverage Layer](media/coverage-layer.png "Select Coverage Layer")